Dart-o-s/aos_fc/plan.md

     [_] OPEN script to copy/merge the windows data file into Assets of the project.
 So it is in Git.
         - and can be distributed together with the App
-        - the App should unpack the Asset to ~/Download
+        - the App should unpack the Asset to ~/Download -- kind of obsolet since we use objectbox

     [X] DONE 2025-03-28 15:26 after refactoring, creating a new Card does not directly move to it
         HINT: use await for Navigator.push() and put a setState() behind it.